Aropaoanui River

-The Aropaoanui (Awapawanui) river runs through northern Hawke's Bay Region in the eastern North Island of New Zealand.
+The Aropaoanui River, also known as the Arapawanui River, runs through northern Hawke's Bay Region in the eastern North Island of New Zealand.

 Etymology

-Aropaoanui is a Māori word which roughly translates to 'big smoke'.
-In local myth, the area was named when the local tribe were roasting their captives on a fire after a victory in battle.
-The fatty pulp around the kidneys of their victims began to bubble, giving the impression that the victims were still alive, which terrified the tribespeople.
+The Māori name Aropaoanui comes from a site within the Aropaoanui Valley, and can be translated as "thoroughly bashed kidneys", referring to a historical story prior to the migration of Taraia of Ngāti Kahungunu to the area, in which a chief noticing that a slain enemy's paoa (kidneys) were moving, attacked them, worried that this may have been caused by witchcraft.
+The river is also known as Arapawanui by Maungaharuru Tangitū, literally meaning the "way of the big canyon".

 Geography

-The upper part of the river, above its junction with the Mairau Stream, is called the Waikoau River, a name also given to a river in the South Island.
-The Waikoau rises from streams on the Maungaharuru Range, running generally south-southeastwards, flowing through steep-sided gullies.
-It is joined by a tributary, the Mahiaruhe Stream, which is the main outflow of Lake Tūtira, also known as Tūtira Stream where it leaves the lake, after which it continues south along the lake's western flank.

-South of the lake, the river is crossed by State Highway 2 before veering eastward, joining with the Mairau Stream to become the Aropaoanui.
-It continues through a steep-sided valley past the Tangoio Forest, reaching its narrow floodplain just 3 km from the coast.
+The river forms at the confluence of the Waikōau River and Mairau Stream, and the river system ultimately rises from streams on the Maungaharuru Range.
+The river flows through a steep-sided valley past the Tangoio Forest, reaching its narrow floodplain just 3 km from the coast.
 Some small farms dot the upper part of the floodplain, accessed by a metal road which meets the Napier–Wairoa highway.
 The river empties into Hawke Bay, the waters joining the Pacific Ocean, just north of the small settlements of Tangoio and Waipātiki Beach, some 25 km north of Napier.